 I’m not a beer reviewer.
 I’m not a foodie or a food critic.
 I’m just a guy who’s scratching the surface in photography and enjoys sharing his favorite experiences with beer and food through the lens.
 While I post mostly the good experiences, occasionally I’ll share the really awful ones that are worth the read.

-I live in the barren wasteland of good beer and food that is the Capital Region in Upstate New York.
+I live in the wasteland of good beer that is the Capital Region in Upstate New York, with only a handful of gems on the food front.
 There are bloggers in my area that are on a crusade to change the way things are here to better suit their liking.
 I’m not that patient.
-I spend my weekends and days off in my turbodiesel VW wagon with my completely understanding (mostly) girlfriend Elise and my 2 year old Shiba Inu, Kuma, looking for the best breweries, bars and restaurants traveling the Northeast has to offer.
+I spend my weekends and days off in my turbodiesel VW wagon with my completely understanding girlfriend Elise and my 2 year old Shiba Inu, Kuma, looking for the best breweries, bars and restaurants traveling the Northeast has to offer.
 In an ideal world, someday we’ll have a trailer and travel the whole country doing the same.

 I’m fairly active on BeerAdvocate.
-I go to most of their larger events, I post on the Mid-Atlantic and New England forums often enough.
+I go to some of their smaller events, I post on the Mid-Atlantic and New England forums often enough.
 I do some light beer trading and have been involved with a couple of BIFs.
-I hold regular bottle shares at my place with my drinking crew and of course any BA or craft beer fan reading this is welcome to come share some beer, just don’t show up to my house empty handed.
+I hold regular bottle shares at my place and craft beer fan reading this is welcome to come share some beer, just don’t show up to my house empty handed.

 I started my craft beer life with typical the Magic Hat and Long Trail mix packs, then moved on to swinging nuts from Ommegang and any other style of Belgian beer I could get my hands on.
 After that was stouts and porters, then barrel aged beers and next finding the biggest, palate-wrecking DIPAS available in the Northeast.
 Now I’m on a sour kick and who knows where I’ll go from here.

-I am not a homebrewer and I generally don’t have a taste for homebrew.
-I’m at the point with my palate where having drank so many outstanding beers, homebrew just tastes so obviously like homebrew it really detracts from the experience for me.
+I’m not a homebrewer and most homebrew has too many flaws for me.
 That said, I’m currently a Cicerone Certified Beer Server, am looking to mature my palate where I can become a BJCP judge and give homebrewers a fair shot.

 I promise to never use the word “imbibe” on this blog.